Mercury13/unicodia/README.md

 ## Language

-English dialect is whatever better for international audience.
+**English.** International: truck > lorry, petrol > gas.
 British form is preferred if both are good.

-War jargon is forbidden, especially in Russian/Ukrainian.
+**Russian.** Fully YOfied.
+No war jargon.
+No concessions to Ukrainian.
+Though 2022 war described as neutral as possible.

+**Ukrainian.** 2019 reform avoided.
+No war jargon.
+Topics sensitive to nationalists are described as delicately as possible.

 ## Future functionality
 * Finish GlyphWiki loader.